Yağmur Uraz

-Yağmur Uraz (born February 19, 1990) is a Turkish football striker currently playing in the First League for Galatasaray with jersey number 11.
+Yağmur Uraz (born 19 February 1990) is a Turkish football striker currently playing in the Super League for Fenerbahçe.
 She played in the Turkey women's U-19 national teams before joining the Turkish national team.

 Club career

-Yağmur Uraz began football playing in the Ankara club Gazi Üniversitesispor by receiving her license on March 4, 2003.
+Yağmur Uraz began football playing in the Ankara club Gazi Üniversitesispor by receiving her license on 4 March 2003.
 She played in all the age teams of the club, and became finally part of the senior team in the 2008–09 season.
-In the 2009–09 season, she enjoyed Women's First League championship.
+In the 2009–10 season, she enjoyed Women's First League championship.
 The next season, she transferred to Ataşehir Belediyesi, which became two successive seasons league champion.

 Uraz made her Champions League debut in August 2011.
 She netted a goal for Ataşehir Belediyesi in the 2012–13 UEFA Women's Champions League match against the Slovenian team ŽNK Pomurje.
 In the UEFA Women's Euro 2013 qualifying – Group 2 round match against Switzerland, she scored the only goal for the national team.

 Konak Belediyespor

-On January 10, 2014, she was transferred by the Izmir-based Konak Belediyespor, which was league champion of the 2012–13 season.
+On 10 January 2014, she was transferred by the İzmir-based Konak Belediyespor, which was league champion of the 2012–13 season.
 She will be playing the 2013–14 season's second half matches with Konak Belediyespor.